MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/administration/attibutemap-error-upgrade.md

 #### Resolution

 You can follow these steps to resolve this issue.
-The attribute map will be automatically recreated by upgrading to a newer version.
+The attribute map is automatically recreated by upgrading to a newer version.
 Review the attribute map and delete it in your environment.

-1. [View mappable columns](/power-apps/maker/data-platform/map-entity-fields) for the **Work Order** entity that has an N:1 relationship with **msdyn_account_msdyn_workorder_BillingAccount**.
+1. [View mappable columns](/power-apps/maker/data-platform/map-entity-fields#view-mappable-columns) for the **Work Order** entity that has an N:1 relationship with **msdyn_account_msdyn_workorder_BillingAccount**.
 1. Select **Mappings**.
 1. Select the **Billing Account** mapping and delete it.
 1. Run upgrade again.